Classic Cycling Climbs of the French Alps

-To begin withcheck our rims and if they are worn, cracked or badly dented replace them with news rims or complete wheel.
+To begin with check our rims and if they are worn, cracked, or badly dented replace them with new rims or a complete wheel.

-Fourthly, check and if required, adjust, grease or replace ALL bearings and quick release skewers.
+4: check and if required, adjust, grease, or replace ALL bearings and quick release skewers.

-Next, check and if required tighten all bolts (esp. crank, bottom bracket, headset, stem and handlebars.
+6: check and if required tighten all bolts (esp. crank, bottom bracket, headset, stem, and handlebars.

-You should familiarise yourself with some basic repairs prior to your cycling holiday, like changing an inner-tube and fixing a puncher.
-A member of our team will aways be on hand to help, but having these basic skills will help keep delays down to minimum.
+You should familiarise yourself with some basic repairs before your cycling holiday, like changing an inner tube and fixing a puncher.
+A member of our team will always be on hand to help, but having these basic skills will help keep delays down to a minimum.

 Cycling Helmet (mandatory)